When is the best time to take a Hawaii helicopter flight?

 Will I get motion sickness in the helicopter?

 Our air-conditioned helicopters and experienced pilots help reduce the chance of motions sickness, and most flights are extremely smooth and comfortable.
 If you are particularly prone to motion sickness, however, then you should be prepared with oral medications such as Dramamine or an alternative such as a motion sickness wristband.
 As an added caution, do not to eat or drink pineapple prior to a flight.
+Note: Air conditioned helicopters reduce the tendency for motion sickness unlike helicopters with doors off and no air-conditioning.

 How experienced are your pilots?